ju-bezdek/langchain-decorators/README.md

 ## Optional sections

 - Define a section of your prompt that should be optional.
-- If any referenced input in the section is missing or empty (None or ""), the whole section won’t be rendered.
+- If any referenced input in the section is missing or empty (None or ""), the whole section will not be rendered.

 Syntax: